WellthCare

 • Myth: “Wellness programs like WellthCare require a QLE.”

-In short: know your QLEs, ask about voluntary add-ons, and don’t assume you have to wait until November.
-The right approach can help you start building health and wealth today-not just during open enrollment.
+Know your QLEs, ask about voluntary add-ons, and don't wait until November.
+Start building health and wealth today — not just during open enrollment.

 ← Back to Blog